 What Is PILD?

-PILD is a posterior lumbar decompression procedure.
+PILD is a posterior decompression of the lumbar spine.
 It's performed under indirect image guidance — fluoroscopic or CT — without direct visualization of the surgical area.
-The procedure uses specially designed instruments to percutaneously remove a portion of the lamina and debulk the ligamentum flavum.

-Medical Necessity Under NCD 358
+Medical Necessity Under CED

-What the Approved Study Must Look Like
+What the Approved Study Must Cover

 #Covered Indication

-3Does PILD affect the overall clinical management of LSS and decision-making — including use of other medical treatments — compared to other treatments?
+3Does PILD affect overall clinical management and decision-making for LSS, including use of other medical services?

 #Covered Indication